-Children don't know how widespread abuse is.

-Abusers can therefore easily make children feel like they are all alone.

-Resulting in survivors believing the lie that they are alone.
+Children don't know how Abusers can therefore easily Resulting in survivors widespread abuse is. make children feel like they believing the lie that they are are all alone. alone.

 They use the fact that it's natural for... children to believe that the abuse is normal.
 Here's how: